-To present to the Audit, Finance and Administration Committee a request for a Change in Title from the current title "Director of Internal Audit" to "Chief Audit Executive" for approval.
+To present to the Board of Commissioners a request for a Change in Title from the current title "Director of Internal Audit" to "Chief Audit Executive" for approval.

 Background

 The Institute of Internal Auditors (IIA) is the governing body for the Internal Audit Department (IAD).
 Per the IIA's International Standards for the Professional Practice of Internal Auditing, the "Chief Audit Executive" refers to the person in a senior position, responsible for effectively managing the internal audit activity in accordance with the internal audit charter and the mandatory elements of the International Professional Practices Framework.